ethan-ou/vscode-gift-docs/docs/installation.md

 ## Getting Familiar with Visual Studio Code

-In Visual Studio Code, create a new file by going to `File > New File`, or by using the keyboard shortcut `CTRL+N`.
+In Visual Studio Code, create a new file by going to `File > New File`, or by using the shortcut `CTRL+N`.

 Next, we'll need to set the language of the document to the GIFT format.
 In the bottom right-hand corner, you'll see a group of buttons.
 One of these buttons has the name `Plain Text`.

 Click on this button, and scroll through the options.
 You should see an option for `Gift`.
 Select it, and the GIFT Language will be enabled.

+We also recommend toggling Word Wrap for easier visibility of long questions.
+You can do this by going to `View > Toggle Word Wrap` or by using the shortcut `ALT + Z`.